miklb/michaelbishop/content/articles/websites-real-good.md

 Work *with* the grain of  the web. - Chris Ferdinandi

 Watching people grok HTML web components in real time in the chat is nice.

+I need to revisit the code in the components I've made.

+make weird things on the internet - ivan zhao